yahya-ubnt/IMSys/iDocs/payment-delays-spec.md

 -   **Lifetime Value:** The sum of the `amount` of all `creditTransactions` (i.e., the total amount of money the customer has ever paid).

-### Step 4: Building the Detailed Payment History Table

-Simultaneously, as the backend performs these calculations, it also builds the row-by-row data for the "Detailed Payment History" table.

--   If a bill (`Debit`) is matched with a payment (`Credit`), it adds an entry to the history with the due date, the paid date, the amount, and a status of either **"Paid (On-Time)"** or **"Paid (Late)"**.
--   If the code cannot find a match for a particular bill, it means that bill is still unpaid.
-It then adds an entry to the history with the due date, a `null` paid date, the amount, and a status of **"Pending"**.

 ### Step 5: Displaying the Results (Frontend)

 Finally, the backend bundles all of this calculated data into a single JSON object and sends it to the frontend.